Boy, was that movie tough to sit through. The entire experience was like fidgeting on a chair of spikes.

 But hey, if sexualization of minors makes you fidget in your seat, it was probably acheiving its purpose.

-That’s why it confuses me when I hear a pundit or YouTuber state that this propagates pedophilia and even pushes for its societal acceptance.
+That’s why it confuses me when I hear a pundit or YouTuber say that this propagates pedophilia and even pushes for its societal acceptance.

 What is Cuties Really About?